 This robot was outstanding at picking up nearly every last bit of the sample messes we scattered, partly due to its unique dual counter-rotating rubber brushes.
 We appreciated that it would periodically dock to recharge and empty its own bin (the dock holds replaceable vacuum cleaner bags) before returning to cleaning.
 It quickly mapped multiple rooms accurately, making it easy to set cleaning schedules and assign it to specific rooms on demand.
 Its app wasn’t always the most user-friendly, with some tasks taking multiple steps, but it was adequate.
 One caveat: While the manufacturer guarantees that this robot avoids pet “accidents,” it didn’t do so consistently: Sometimes it was remarkably clever in dodging the larger pieces of soft plastic dog poo we placed on the floor, but it plowed right over small ones.
 It did avoid electrical cords as promised.
 We liked that this robot can be set to start cleaning when it detects that you have left the house and stop when you return, using the location on your phone or by linking to other smart home features such as your door locks.
 You can also set it to be silent at specific times, such as while you have Zoom meetings or the baby naps.

-This new blender from Breville improves upon its predecessor in a few key ways.
-It’s more powerful, so it can get smoothies and almond butter even smoother, and it has a dedicated “green smoothie” button that completely blends fibrous ingredients into a silky smooth drink.
-It’s reasonably quiet and reasonably compact, and combined its ingredients efficiently with minimal pauses to scrape down the sides.
-Like the previous model, it still automatically stops every 60 seconds, which can be a little annoying during longer blends, but this wasn’t that big of an issue.
+We love this midpriced blender from Breville, which makes smoothies and almond butter that are just a touch less fine-textured than our top choice’s but still impressively smooth.
+It even has a dedicated “green smoothie” button that completely blends fibrous ingredients into a silky drink.
+It’s reasonably quiet and compact, and it combined ingredients efficiently with minimal pauses to scrape down the sides.
+It automatically stops every 60 seconds, which can be a little annoying during longer blends, but this wasn’t a big issue during most tasks.
 Its timer makes tracking recipe stages very easy.